Resources

 Camp Food Has Never Been So Fun

 What makes our camp food so great?
 In a word – atmosphere!
 There’s only one rule when campers step into the Dining Hall – have fun.
 That’s right, kids now have permission to talk as loud as they want, get as many seconds as their heart desires, and even sing and dance!
-Summer meals take on a whole new meaning once campers get to jump in the middle of our traditions like The Cook’s Band (a famous and spontaneous dance around the hall), The Rise & Shine (where we give God our glory, glory), Energizers (can you Walk 500 Miles???) and Mail Call (a very big deal during lunch!).
+Summer meals take on a whole new meaning once campers get to jump in the middle of our traditions like The Rise & Shine (where we give God our glory, glory), Energizers (can you Walk 500 Miles???) and Mail Call (a very big deal during lunch!).

 In addition to fun, our food is really good.
-That’s because it’s all prepared by Anne, our camp chef extraordinaire.
-Her famous meatloaf, served on the first night of camp, is just one of the summer meals your kids will soon be raving about.
-Anne’s food is so good that they’ll soon find themselves eating food that they normally don’t eat because it’s so darn good.
-Other than the main course, there’s so many choices: fresh fruits, vegetables, homemade soup, salad bar, peanut butter and jelly sandwiches, and other healthy snacks for kids are always available.
+Other than the main course, there’s so many choices: fresh fruits, vegetables, homemade soups, a salad bar, peanut butter and jelly sandwiches, and other healthy snacks for kids are always available.

 Special Food Needs?